 Choosing an Online Computer Engineering Program

-A computer engineering online bachelor’s degree intersects technology and innovation.
-Students learn the essentials of both hardware and software design.
+A computer engineering online bachelor’s degree focuses on the intersection of technology and innovation.
+Students in these programs learn the essentials of hardware and software design.
 With an online computer engineering degree, graduates can pursue a career working with microprocessors, circuitry, programming, or applications.
-Computer engineering programs typically begin with a foundation in math, physics, and chemistry.
-Core classes focus on topics like control systems, systems analysis, electromagnetics, databases, and operating systems.
+Computer engineering programs typically begin with a foundation in math, physics and chemistry.
+Core classes focus on topics like control systems, systems analysis, electromagnetics, databases and operating systems.

-Computer engineering programs usually have a hardware or software focus.
-A program centered on hardware engineering will likely fall under electrical and communications engineering.
-Software engineering, meanwhile, will likely cover computer science with a theoretical and mathematical basis.
-These concentrations allow students to tailor an online computer engineering degree to fit their interests and career goals.
+Computer engineering programs usually focus on hardware or software.
+A hardware-centered engineering program will likely emphaszie electrical or communications engineering.
+A software-centered engineering program will likely emphasize computer and mathematical theory.
+These concentrations allow students to tailor their online computer engineering degree to fit both their interests and career goals.

 Most computer engineering programs require a capstone project.
-Many incorporate group projects or lab sessions where students work to solve hardware or software problems by applying skills and virtually collaborating with peers.
-Students can complete many online computer engineering degrees entirely online, while a hybrid program may require learners to attend labs on campus.
+Many programs have students complete group projects or lab sessions.
+These projects require students to solve hardware or software problems by virtually collaborating with their peers.
+Students can complete many online computer engineering degrees entirely online.
+However, some programs are hybrid programs whcih may require learners to attend on-campus labs.

 What Else Can I Expect From an Online Bachelor’s in Computer Engineering Program?

-The details of an online computer engineering degree vary depending on the school or program, but all curricula share some common characteristics.
-A computer engineering program in the first two years should cover core topics, such as computer systems, electronic design, and communications.
-As students progress through a program, they can tailor the curriculum with major courses and electives that build upon career objectives.
+While The details of an online computer engineering degree vary depending on the school or program, all curricula share some common characteristics.
+In the first two years, a computer engineering program should cover core topics, such as computer systems, electronic design and communications.
+As students progress through a program, they can tailor the curriculum to their interests with major courses and electives that build upon their career objectives.

 Curriculum for an Online Bachelor’s Degree in Computer Engineering

 This introductory course explores the fundamentals of circuit theory.
-Students study the techniques and principles behind electrical circuit analysis and how to apply such laws as Ohm’s and Kirchhoff’s.
-Other topics include steady power, three phase, and Fourier problems.
+Students study the techniques and principles behind electrical circuit analysis and learn how to apply such laws as Ohm’s and Kirchhoff’s.
+Other topics include steady power, three phase and Fourier problems.